rodolfomori/rocketshoes-react-native/README.md

 # Run the app
 $ yarn start

-# Installation on json server is required to simulate an API
+# Json-server installation required to simulate an API
 yarn add json-server

 # Starting the api